redox-os/website/content/news/this-month-250430.md

 - (kernel) 4lDO2 fixed the cancellation of the network stack schemes
 - (kernel) 4lDO2 removed the `ITimer` scheme
 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64
+- (kernel) bjorn3 fixed a crash on GICv3 used for ARM64 serial debugging
+- (kernel) bjorn3 improved the debugging by shpwing the PID of the process on unhandled exceptions
 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
 - (drivers) bjorn3 fixed the ARM64 support on the PCI driver
 - (drivers) bjorn3 improved the error message when the hardware don't support ACPI